Medical Council of Canada — MCC

 Delivery

-• βœ…Drug Interactions: Are there clinically significant interactions between concurrent medications?
+• 3.Drug Interactions: Identifying clinically significant interactions between concurrent medications

-Approximate distribution of therapeutic areas tested.
-AiMedQs covers all areas with targeted case sets.
+Key therapeutic areas tested.
+AiMedQs covers all domains with targeted question sets.

 ~15%